patternleaf/udder/README.md

 To modify Udder, you need to install JDK 1.7+ and Maven 3.2.3+.

 To help bootstrap development, this repository temporarily comes with a copy of Maven 3.2.3 plus several jars required by the application.
 Eventually these resources will disappear.
-If you've already installed the JDK and Maven on your devbox, you don't have to use them.
+If you've already installed the JDK and Maven on your devbox, you don't have to use the included copy of Maven.
 Mac OS X users may `source env.sh` to get set up rapidly.

 Once Maven and the JDK are installed in your current environment (see `env.sh` for examples), `cd udder` and run either the `build` script or `build_clean`.